omnisoho/marketplace-react-frontend/README.md

 ```
 npm start
 ```
-The server will be running on http://localhost:3000
+The server will be running on http://localhost:3000.
+You can open a web browser with this url to access the front-end application.